wxwern/cs2103t-tp/docs/UserGuide.md

 </div>

-### Command Explanations
+### Reading Command Formats

-<span class="learning-outcome pill">:trophy: How to interpret this guide's command explanations</span> <span class="beginner pill">Beginner</span>
+<span class="learning-outcome pill">:trophy: How to interpret Jobby-formatted command explanations</span> <span class="beginner pill">Beginner</span>

-Throughout this guide, you will find symbols and placeholders used to describe a command format.
+Throughout this guide and within Jobby itself, you will find symbols and placeholders used to describe a command format.
 They are:

 * **Words in `UPPER_CASE`**